infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10a - Azure AD Identity Protection (az-101-04b).md

 After completing this lab, you will be able to:

--  Deploy an Azure VM by using an Azure Resource Manager template
+-  Deploy an Azure VM

 -  Implement Azure MFA